 Courses are numbered as:

 |601-699||Graduate: seminar, research, thesis, or dissertation|

 |701-899||Professional or clinical|

 |901-999||Continuing education units, if preceded by letter prefix ending with "CE" (e.g., ASCE 916); without academic credit; or undergraduate certificate clinical affiliation/practicum courses|

 Coursework at the 500 level may not apply toward a baccalaureate degree unless the instructor approves it and both deans (dean of the school offering the course and dean of the school in which the student is enrolled) give permission, and provided the credit does not apply toward both an undergraduate and a graduate degree.
 Approval is not needed if the course is part of a coordinated program.

 No courses numbered in the 700s, 800s, or 900s may apply toward an undergraduate degree.

-Permission to waive a course requirement in the School of Pharmacy requires prior approval of the department chair and consent of the dean.
+Permission to waive a course requirement in the School of Pharmacy requires prior approval of the department chair and consent by the dean.

 A graduate program should be used to acquire new knowledge.
 Since the purpose of credit by examination is to validate prior knowledge, graduate credit may not be earned by examination.
 If a required course in the degree program is a repeat of prior learning, the student may request a waiver, thus making it possible to take elective courses that would increase knowledge.

-A student currently enrolled in a degree program at this University who desires credit by equivalency examination petitions the dean of the school offering the course, and, upon approval, pays a testing fee.
-See Schedule of Charges in the Financial Information section for examination fee.
+A student currently enrolled in a degree program at this University who desires credit by equivalency examination may petition the dean of the school offering the course, and, upon approval, pay a testing fee.
+See Schedule of Charges in the Financial Information section for the examination fee.